Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

 In this section, the goal is twofold:

 \begin{itemize} \item In order to determine where the spatial Green's function is defined, we want to study the spectrum of the operator $\Lcc$ in the set $\Oc$ (i.e. outside of the curves representing the spectrum of the limit operators $\Lcc^\pm$).
-More precisely, we will prove Lemma \ref{lem_spec_ess} which characterizes the eigenvalues of $\Lcc$ in the set $\Oc$ and states that there is no essential spectrum of the operator $\Lcc$ which lies in the set $\Oc$.
+More precisely, we will prove Lemma \ref{lem_spec_ess} below that characterizes the eigenvalues of $\Lcc$ in the set $\Oc$ and states that there is no essential spectrum of the operator $\Lcc$ which lies in the set $\Oc$.
 This result was already proved in \cite[Theorem 4.1]{Serre}.
-As a direct consequence, we will have proved that the element of the set $\Oc$ are either in the resolvent set of the operator $\Lcc$ or are eigenvalues of $\Lcc$.
-Using Hypothesis \ref{H:spec}, we can thus deduce that the set $\overline{\U}\backslash\lc1\rc$ is included in the resolvent set of $\Lcc$ and that the spatial Green's function can be defined in a neighborhood of any point of $\overline{\U}\backslash\lc1\rc$. \item We will prove Proposition \ref{GreenSpatialFar} which introduce local uniform exponential bounds on the spatial Green's function $G(z,j_0,\cdot)$ when $z$ belongs to $\overline{\U}\backslash\lc1\rc$ and $j_0\in\Z$.
+As a direct consequence, we will have proved that the elements of the set $\Oc$ are either in the resolvent set of the operator $\Lcc$ or are eigenvalues of $\Lcc$.
+Using Hypothesis \ref{H:spec}, we can thus deduce that the set $\overline{\U}\backslash\lc1\rc$ is included in the resolvent set of $\Lcc$ and that the spatial Green's function can be defined in a neighborhood of any point of $\overline{\U}\backslash\lc1\rc$. \item We will prove Proposition \ref{GreenSpatialFar} below that introduces locally uniform exponential bounds on the spatial Green's function $G(z,j_0,\cdot)$ when $z$ belongs to $\overline{\U}\backslash\lc1\rc$ and $j_0\in\Z$.
 We will see later on in Section \ref{sec:GSnear1} that the study of the spatial Green's function for $z$ near $1$ will require some special care and that it is a more refined analysis of the case where $z$ is in $\overline{\U}\backslash\lc1\rc$.
-It might be important to keep in mind that a lot of the tools we will introduce will also be useful in the case of $z$ near $1$. \end{itemize}
+It might be important to keep in mind that a lot of the tools we will introduce in Section \ref{sec:GSloin} will also be useful in Section \ref{sec:GSnear1} to deal with the case where $z$ is close to $1$. \end{itemize}

-The main ideas of this section will be to characterize the solutions of the eigenvalue problem associated with the operator $\Lcc$ using solutions of a discrete dynamical system of finite dimension.
+The main ideas of this section will be to characterize the solutions of the eigenvalue problem associated with the operator $\Lcc$ by using solutions of a discrete dynamical system of finite dimension.

-We will then define a central tool for our analysis : the \textit{geometric dichotomy} introduced by Pauline Lafitte-Godillon in her thesis \cite{Godillon_these} and based on the exponential dichotomy coined by Coppel in \cite{Coppel}.
+We will then define a central tool for our analysis : the \textit{geometric dichotomy} introduced by Lafitte-Godillon in her thesis \cite{Godillon_these} and based on the exponential dichotomy coined by Coppel in \cite{Coppel}.
 We will take some time to rewrite the proofs of some lemmas even though most of the ideas can already be found in the previously cited texts.
+This will motivate the introduction of several notations and will make several crucial bounds precise.